 `Englishmen with Swords” is a piece of historical fiction which centres on the years 1647-1649.
-Slater wrote the piece using material from the journal of a minor but important real life participant of the English Civil War Gilbert Mabbot.
-Having read the book I would say that it is a reasonably faithful portrayal of the events of those years.
+Slater wrote the piece using material from the journal of a minor but significant real life participant of the English Civil War Gilbert Mabbot.
+Having read the book, I would say that it is a reasonably faithful portrayal of the events of those years.

 Slater should be congratulated for bringing Mabbott to the attention of a wider audience.
 Too many figures such as Mabbott have been lost in the revisionist stampede to replace the “history from below” genre with history from above.

-While a secretary in the Army Mabbot he was to become a substantial writer of newsletters.
-Significantly he was according to a number of sources a close ally to the Levellers political party.
+While a secretary in the Army Mabbot he was to become a strong writer of newsletters.
+Significantly he was according to some sources a close ally of the Levellers political party.
 He was responsible for the Newsbook The Moderate (Left)